OpenC2-org/openc2-org/schemas/json/commands.md

 **Flattened** encoding is used internally by some applications.
 The codec can convert in both directions between Verbose and Flattened representations.

-Specifiers shown here are derived from CybOX version 2.1 XML definitions.
+Target specifiers shown here are derived from CybOX version 2.1 XML definitions.
 These will be updated to use CybOX 3.0 JSON defintions when a stable spec is released.

 ### MITIGATE